ntop/ntopng/doc/src/alerts/flow_checks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

-The system detects that the DNS which is not correctly resolved.
+The system detects that the DNS is not correctly resolved.

 Domain Name Server (DNS) hijacking, also named DNS redirection, is a type of DNS attack in which DNS queries are incorrectly resolved in order to redirect users to malicious sites.